 - Mortal Engines: Budget $100–150 million.
 Box office $102.6 million

 Percy Jackson movies were profitable, true, but not as successful as expected.
 The critics didn’t rate the movies very high, Rotten tomatoes ranked these movies with 49% and 42% in their Tomatometer.
-Same goes for Metacritic scores, most of the reviews being unfavorable and both movies scoring 47 and 39 respectively.
+Same goes for Metacritic scores, most of the reviews for Percy Jackson film series were unfavorable and both movies scoring 47 and 39 respectively.
 Too low.

 When you make a movie adaptation you want the original fanbase, that is, the readers, to love it.
 At the same time, you want people who have never read the novels to enjoy what they are watching.
 This gets tricky sometimes, and the formula applied for Percy Jackson’s movie adaptation didn’t work.
 Percy Jackson’s fans didn’t like it, and the rest of the audience wasn’t captivated either.

-Fans thought the movie was quite disappointing, the story does not follow the books, there are major changes along the plot and the character development is not proper enough.
+Fans thought the Percy Jackson movie series was quite disappointing, the story does not follow the books, there are major changes along the plot and the character development is not proper enough.
 Yes, the Greek gods and so are the demigods (obviously), but not like in the novels.

 The author’s impression